 Despite our best efforts, which include regular dental checkups, brushing twice per day, and flossing, many of us will still develop dental caries (cavities).
 Fortunately, these problems can be easily remedied with amalgam or composite (tooth-colored) dental fillings.
-While both of these fillings are highly durable, there is a chance that they can become damaged, which can quickly reacquaint you with tooth sensitivity and toothaches.
-The best way to increase the lifespan of your dental filling is by following the recommendations made by your dentist and scheduling a dental appointment at the first sign of trouble with your dental fillings.
+While both of these fillings are highly durable, there is a chance that they can become damaged.
+This damage can quickly reacquaint you with tooth sensitivity and toothaches.
+The best way to increase the lifespan of your dental filling is by following the recommendations made by your dentist.
+You should schedule a dental appointment at the first sign of trouble with your dental fillings.
 In this article, we will take a look at factors that may contribute to problems with a dental filling and how such problems can be corrected.

 Tooth Sensitivity After Receiving A Dental Filling

 Tooth sensitivity is not uncommon after initially receiving an amalgam or composite dental filling.
 Sensitivity will usually resolve itself within a matter of days or weeks.
 In the interim, however, you can use desensitizing toothpaste to help relieve persistent tooth sensitivity.
 Some of the factors that can contribute to tooth sensitivity include exposure to sweet foods and changes in temperature.
 In some cases, biting down on hard foods after an initial dental filling can also trigger tooth sensitivity.
 Of course, if your tooth is still sensitive several weeks after getting a dental filling, it may indicate a more serious dental problem.

 How To Identify A Damaged Filling

 Barring a case where the filling has become detached from the tooth, a failed dental filling will have to be confirmed by a licensed dentist.
 However, pain around the filling that lasts for several weeks might be an indication that something is wrong.
 Some of the specific types of pain associated with a failed dental filling include